 Restricted breed dogs

-Domestic Animals Amendment (Restricted Breed Dogs) Bill 2017
+Domestic Animals Amendment (Restricted Breed Dogs) Act 2017

-The Domestic Animals Amendment (Restricted Breed Dogs) Bill 2017 has been introduced to parliament.
+The Domestic Animals Amendment (Restricted Breed Dogs) Act 2017 came into effect on 30 September 2017.

 More information is available here